Intermesh/groupoffice-docs/migrate/mail-server.rst

                 $parts = explode("@", $record['email']);
                 $username = $parts[0];

-                // Check if the user exists in Group-Office and if it doesn't create it.
+                // Check if the user exists in GroupOffice and if it doesn't create it.
                 $user = User::find()->where(['username' => $username])->single();
                 if (!$user) {
                     $user = new User();